awsdocs/amazon-athena-user-guide/doc_source/workgroups-iam-policy.md

 The following procedure is specific to Athena\.

 For IAM\-specific information, see the links listed at the end of this section\.
-For information about example JSON workgroup policies, see [Workgroup Example Policies](example-policies-workgroup.md)\.
+For information about example JSON workgroup policies, see [Workgroup example policies](example-policies-workgroup.md)\.

 **To use the visual editor in the IAM console to create a workgroup policy**